Ichirō Fujisaki

+Biography

-Fujisaki attended junior high school in Seattle, Washington as an exchange student in the 1960s.
+Fujisaki was born in Kagoshima Prefecture.
+He attended junior high school in Seattle, Washington as an exchange student in the 1960s.
+He graduated from Keio Jr. High and Keio High School.
+He received a degree in economics from Keio University.
+He then attended Stanford University Graduate School, department of political science.

 Fujisaki entered the Japanese Ministry of Foreign Affairs in 1969.
-Over the course of his diplomatic career, Fujisaki served as Director-General of the North American Affairs Bureau in the Ministry of Foreign Affairs and as Deputy Minister for Foreign Affairs and overseas in Jakarta, London, and Paris.
+Over the course of his diplomatic career, Fujisaki served as director-general of the North American Affairs Bureau in the Ministry of Foreign Affairs and as Deputy Minister for Foreign Affairs and overseas in Jakarta, London, and Paris.
 In his capacity as Deputy Foreign Minister, he served as personal representative of Japanese Prime Minister Junichiro Koizumi to the G8 summit from 2002 to 2005.

-He is now a Guest Professor at Keio University.
+He is now a guest professor at Keio University.

-He received his degree in economics from Keio University (Following Keio Jr. High and Keio High School).
-He then attended Stanford University Graduate School, Department of Political Science.